 In addition – offer your pet sprouts.
 Any edible small seed from a health food store can be sprouted.
 Seeds designed for gardeners and farmers have toxic products added to them.
 Do not attempt to sprout those.

-Periodically weigh your birdie to be sure it is not loosing weight unless it was overweight.
+Periodically weigh your birdie to be sure it is not losing weight unless it was overweight.

 Medications That Might Help

 If medications were effective in preventing your pet from producing uric acid, the building block of gout, we would face another big potential problem.
 How would your pet dispose of the waste products of its metabolism?
 Mammalian animals and you and I do it by excreting urea through our kidneys.
 But we do not think birds can do that.
-Most scientists do not think that birds possess that ability (ref) , probably because they lack a necessary enzyme in their liver (ref) .
-Normal birds do have a little residual urea in their blood, but it is there for a different reason (ref).
+Most scientists are not convinced that birds possess that ability, probably because they lack a necessary enzyme in their liver.
+Normal birds do have a little residual urea in their blood, but it is there for a different reason.

 Probenecid (Benemid®, Benuryl®) = Uricosurics:

 Uricosurics are drugs that increase the amount of uric acid flushed from the body through the kidneys.
 In Humans, probenecid enhances uric acid excretion and the frequency of attacks.
 Veterinarians have used it, hoping for the same effect.
 I know of no scientific evidence that it has the same beneficial effect in birds whose uric acid metabolism and anatomy is quite different from mammals.
 There are no scientific studies that I know of that documented that it is helpful in birds with gout.
 Uricosurics work by increasing the concentration of uric acid in the urine of mammals who can produce quite concentrated urine 20-25 times the concentration of their blood).
-But birds are said to only produce urine 2 –2.5 times as concentrated as their blood (ref). (requested desert quail article with the 20-25 time quote 4/24).
+But birds are said to only produce urine 2 –2.5 times as concentrated as their blood.

-Metacam® (meloxicam) Celebrex (celecxib), Aspirin and other NSAIs
+Metacam® (meloxicam) Celebrex (celecxib), Aspirin and other NSAIDs

-These pain-relieving medications are generally non-steroidal anti-inflammatory agents (NSAIDs) – the group of drugs that includes aspirin, meloxicam (Metacam), and Celebrex.
-All of the NSAIs decrease blood flow through the kidneys.
-They can be tough on human kidneys (ref) – but they are much much harder on the kidneys of birds.
+These pain-relieving medications are generally non-steroidal anti-inflammatory agents (NSAIDs) – the group of drugs that includes aspirin, meloxicam (Metacam®), and Celebrex®.
+All of the NSAIDs decrease blood flow through the kidneys.
+They can be tough on human kidneys – but they are much, much harder on the kidneys of birds.
 One NSAID in particular, diclofenac, is known to be extremely toxic to the kidneys of birds.
-But other NSAIs ( Metacam, indomethacin, flunixin and ketoprofen also have the potential to injure the kidneys of birds and must be given cautiously.
+But other NSAIDs (Metacam (meloxicam®), indomethacin, flunixin and ketoprofen also have the potential to injure the kidneys of birds and must be given cautiously.
 Of the four, veterinarians are most likely to dispense meloxicam – and even then, for quite short periods of time.

 You will have to make the decision whether or not to give your pet a NSAID.
 It will be the trade-off of perhaps giving your pet better short-term mobility vs perhaps a longer, but more painful longevity.
 The same trade-off applies when corticosteroids are given long term.